canonical/netplan/doc/examples.md

 `public` is the first peer's `public key`. `endpoint` is the `first peer's` IP address.

-# How to connect your home computer to a cloud instance with a Wireguard VPN
+# How to connect your home computer to a cloud instance with a WireGuard VPN

 Follow the same steps from the previous howto to generate the necessary keys.